phax/phoss-smp/docker/README.md

 Open `http://localhost:8888` in your browser.

 ## Latest version from source, XML Backend

+Build the SMP from source with the XML backend using the HEAD version of the master branch (SNAPSHOT version).

 ```
 docker build -t phoss-smp-snapshot-from-source-xml -f Dockerfile-snapshot-from-source-xml .